Agents don’t break like apps—they break like workflows with missing receipts

-By 2026, the agent ecosystem has converged into a few layers: (1) a model gateway (routing, caching, fallback), (2) an orchestrator (state machine, tool registry, memory policy), (3) tool execution (connectors, permissions, sandboxes), (4) evaluation and observability (traces, labels, test sets), and (5) governance (policy, audit logs, data retention).
-Teams often start with a framework (LangChain, LlamaIndex, Microsoft Semantic Kernel) and graduate into managed orchestration once reliability and compliance become constraints.
+The ecosystem has mostly settled into layers: (1) a model gateway (routing, caching, fallback), (2) an orchestrator (state machine, tool registry, memory rules), (3) tool execution (connectors, permissions, sandboxes), (4) evaluation and observability (traces, labels, test sets), and (5) governance (policy, audit logs, retention).

-High-performing teams standardize on a few primitives: a typed tool schema (often JSON Schema), a durable state store (Postgres or Redis + append-only logs), and a trace pipeline that captures every model input/output, tool call, latency, and cost.
-They also enforce a “no implicit tools” rule: the model can only call registered tools, with validated arguments, under explicit policy.
-This is the agent equivalent of least-privilege IAM.
+The teams that sleep at night standardize a few primitives: typed tool schemas (often JSON Schema), a durable state store (commonly Postgres or Redis plus append-only logs), and a trace pipeline that records every model input/output, tool call, latency, and cost.
+They enforce a simple rule: no implicit tools.
+The model can only call registered tools with validated arguments, under explicit policy.
+That’s the agent equivalent of least-privilege IAM.

 Table 1: Comparison of common agent approaches in 2026 (operator-focused)